ryanchynoweth44/AutoMLExamples/blogs/MLBox.md

 For more information on MLBox, please check out their [Github](https://github.com/AxeldeRomblay/MLBox) repository or the [official documentation](https://mlbox.readthedocs.io/en/latest/) page.
-MLBox is a great library to assit data scientists in building a machine learning solution.
+MLBox is a great library to assist data scientists in building a machine learning solution.
 For a full copy of the demo python file please refer to my personal [Github](https://github.com/ryanchynoweth44/AutoMLExamples/blob/master/MLBox/TrainModel.py).